Axosoft/moby-git/README.md

 ## Next Steps

-You reading this on the `git-commit` branch of this repository.
+You are reading this on the `git-commit` branch of this repository.

 To continue on to practice reverting commits you can switch to the `git-revert` branch.